MomentsLD/moments/README.md

 - Fix bug when simulating LD using Demes if admixture timing coincides with a deme's end time
 - Fix numpy.float deprecation warning in moments.LD.Numerics
+- Update demes methods to work with demes version 0.1.0a4

 ### 1.1.0